Muriithinancy/acme-web-design/development-strategy.md

 - [ ] Create css folder
 - [ ] Create style.css file
-- [ ] Style the body: font, background and offset the margin and padding
+- [ ] Style the body: font, background and offset the margin and padding from their default values

 ### index.html